cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/How-to-reload-a-.dll-into-AutoCAD.md

 Imagine being able to make changes in Visual Studio and reload them without closing AutoCAD.
 No more waiting for AutoCAD to re-launch before testing your changes.
 I have a GitHub repo ready to rock and roll with this entire solution implemented.
-The repo is available through the paypal link above.
-How much is it worth to never have to close AutoCAD after rebuilding a dll ever again?
-With every purchase, you will receive an invitation to a private GitHub repo with this entire solution implemented.
-If you're not 100% satisfied with it I will refund your entire purchase.
-The goal of this blog is to build great tools that both developers and users love for a modest price.
-Feel free to contact me at [cadwiki.net@gmail.com](mailto:cadwiki.net@gmail.com) for a free 1:1 demo.

 # Video demo
 From this video you can see that reloading allowed me to change my Ui elements from green to orange, as well as change the Ui title text.